-- a.
-Departments shall submit proposed changes to the procedures (excluding those which define the voting members of a department), criteria, standards, and bylaws to the dean (copy to Faculty Personnel Services).
-Within twenty-five (25) days of receiving the proposed changes, the dean shall approve or disapprove them. - 1) If the dean approves the proposed changes, he/she shall submit them to the Provost for action. - 2) If the dean disapproves the proposed changes, he/she shall state in writing the reasons the proposed changes were unacceptable and return them to the department. - b.
-Within thirty (30) days of receiving the dean's disapproval of proposed changes, the department shall respond to the dean's comments with a resubmission (copy to Faculty Personnel Services). - c.
-Within twenty-five (25) days of receiving a resubmission, the dean shall approve or disapprove it. - 1) If the dean approves the proposed changes, he/she shall submit them to the Provost for action. - 2) If the dean disapproves a resubmission, he/she shall state in writing the reasons the proposed changes were unacceptable and return them to the department.
-The department shall continue to submit resubmissions as described in Paragraphs 11.b. and 11.c. of this Article. - d.
-Should the dean need additional time to complete the review specified in Paragraphs 11.a. and 11.c., he/she shall notify the department, in writing, what additional time is needed and the reasons the additional time is needed.
-In no case shall the dean's review at any step take more than thirty-five (35) days from the receipt of the proposed changes, unless the parties mutually agree to an extension.
+- 10. Departmental Submission and Administration Review - a.
+Departments shall submit proposed changes to the procedures (excluding those which define the voting members of a department), criteria, standards, and bylaws simultaneously to the dean and to Faculty Personnel Services.
+Within forty-five (45) days of receiving the proposed changes, the administration shall approve or disapprove them. - 1) If the administration approves the proposed changes, they will take effect as described below. - If the administration disapproves the proposed changes, it shall state in writing the reasons the proposed changes were unacceptable and return them to the department. - b.
+Within thirty (30) days of receiving the administration's disapproval of proposed changes, the department shall respond to the administration's comments with a resubmission simultaneously to the dean and to Faculty Personnel Services, giving an explanation of its response. - c.
+Within twenty-five (25) days of receiving a resubmission, the administration shall approve or disapprove it. - 1) If the administration approves the proposed changes, they will take effect as described below. - 2) If the administration disapproves a resubmission, it shall state in writing the reasons the proposed changes were unacceptable and return them to the department.
+Except as the department has added new issues, the reasons offered by the administration for disapproving the resubmission shall be limited to the issues it cited during the first round of administrative review.
+The department shall continue to submit resubmissions as described in Paragraphs 10.b. and 10.c. of this Article.
+However, it is recognized that the extent of the department's obligation to continue to submit resubmissions is described in Letter of Agreement #7. - d.
+Should either the administration or the department need additional time to complete the review specified in Paragraphs 10.a. through 10.c., it shall provide notice, in writing, what additional time is needed and the reasons the additional time is needed.
+In no case shall the additional time exceed thirty-five (35) days from the receipt of the proposed changes, unless the parties mutually agree to an extension. - 11.
+The department's existing procedures, criteria, standards, and bylaws will remain in effect until the recommended changes, additions, or deletions receive the approval of the administration. - 12. a.
+Changes, except in the areas of reappointment, tenure, and promotion, shall take effect upon the approval of the administration. - b.
+Approved changes concerning reappointment, tenure, and promotion shall take effect the next July 1 and will apply as follows: - 1) Reappointment and Tenure.
+Two (2) years after the effective date of the approved changes, except that a bargaining unit member may choose to be reviewed under new department standards sooner than the two (2) year time period.
+If the bargaining unit member does not expressly elect this option, he/she will be reviewed under department standards that were effective immediately prior to the approved revision.
+For example, changes in reappointment or tenure standards approved in 2008-09 take effect July 1, 2009 and shall be applied to reappointment or tenure applications in 2011-12 (unless a bargaining unit member elects to be reviewed under the new standards in 2009-10 or 2010-11).